cujoai/nflua/doc/lib.md

 Sends command using socket `control` to NFLua kernel module to execute the Lua code in string `chunk` in state with name `state`.
 `scriptname` is a string used to represent the name of the script file in error messages; it must have less than [`nflua.statenamemaxsize`](#nfluastatenamemaxsize) characters.
+This function should be called multiple times with the same arguments until there are no more fragments to be sent.
+Returns `nil` and `"pending"` if there are still fragments to be sent; returns `true` once finished sending the whole chunk.
 After sending the command successfully, the code must call [`control:receive`](#result--controlreceive) to obtain the actual result before sending the another command.

 ### `control:list()`